January 24, 2020

-Thousands of miles across the globe, the generosity of Jim and Sue Clark will soon provide a lifeline in emergencies.
+Thousands of miles across the globe, the generosity of Jim and Sue Clark is providing lifeline in emergencies.

 The couple recently made a gift to Sanford World Clinic to fund a new ambulance in Ghana, Africa.
 It will bring the total number of operational ambulances in the country from 55 to 56, serving a population of 29 million.